Sada Abe: Later life

-Abe capitalized on her notoriety by sitting for an interview in a popular magazine, and appearing for several years starting in 1947 in a traveling one-act stage production called Shōwa Ichidai Onna (A Woman of the Shōwa Period) under the direction of dramatist Nagata Mikihiko.
-In 1952 she began working at the Hoshikikusui, a working-class pub in Inari-chō in downtown Tokyo.
-Abe lived a low-profile life in Tokyo's Shitaya neighborhood for the next 20 years, and her neighborhood restaurant association gave her a "model employee" award.
+Abe capitalized on her notoriety by sitting for an interview with a popular magazine, and, beginning in 1947, appearing for several years in a traveling one-act stage production called Shōwa Ichidai Onna (A Woman of the Shōwa Period) under the direction of dramatist Nagata Mikihiko.
+In 1952 she began working at the Hoshikikusui, a working-class pub in Inari-chō, in Tokyo's Taitō ward.
+Abe lived a low-profile life in Tokyo's Shitaya neighborhood for the next twenty years, and her neighborhood restaurant association gave her a "model employee" award.

 More than once, during the 1960s, film-critic Donald Richie visited the Hoshikikusui.
 In his collection of profiles, Japanese Portraits, he describes Abe making a dramatic entrance into a boisterous group of drinkers.
 She would slowly descend a long staircase that led into the middle of the crowd, fixing a haughty gaze on individuals in her audience.
 The men in the pub would respond by putting their hands over their crotches, and shouting out things like, "Hide the knives!" and "I'm afraid to go and pee!"
 Abe would slap the banister in anger and stare the crowd into an uncomfortable and complete silence, and only then continue her entrance, chatting and pouring drinks from table to table.
 Richie comments, "…she had actually choked a man to death and then cut off his member.
 It was a consequent frisson when Sada Abe slapped your back."

 In 1969, Abe appeared in the "Sada Abe Incident" section of director Teruo Ishii's dramatized documentary History of Bizarre Crimes by Women in the Meiji, Taishō, and Shōwa Eras (明治大正昭和　猟奇女犯罪史, Meiji Taishō Shōwa Ryōki Onna Hanzaishi), and the last known photograph of Abe was taken in August of that year.

 Abe disappeared from the public eye in 1970.
-When the film In the Realm of the Senses was being planned in the mid-1970s, director Nagisa Ōshima apparently sought out Abe and, after a long search, found her, her hair shorn, in a nunnery in Kansai.
-According to Kagero Mutsuki, around 1992, the cannibal murderer Issei Sagawa somehow tracked down Abe to a nursing home in Izu City, Shizuoka Prefecture.
+That year, she fell into financial ruin when a young lover stole a large amount of cash in her possession.
+When the film In the Realm of the Senses (1976) was in production, director Nagisa Ōshima apparently sought out Abe and, after a long search, reportedly found her, her hair shorn, in a nunnery in Kansai.